-Investing in the future
+Invest in the future

-Herald Investment Trust (Herald) is a major investor in the small-cap technology sector, especially in the UK.
+Herald Investment Trust (HRI) is a major investor in the small-cap technology sector, especially in the UK.
 It is the only listed investment trust with a focus on this space.
 In recent times, small-cap technology stocks have become cheaper relative to both the broader market and large-cap technology stocks.
 Relative valuations are now close to five-year lows.
-Current uncertainties may have unnerved many investors, but the manager is looking ahead and believes that there is considerable latent value in Herald's portfolio.
-Furthermore, despite an uptick in share buy-back activity, Herald's discount has widened in recent months, to levels that the manager feels represent an attractive entry point for long-term investors; she has just invested personally c £300,000 in Herald.
+Current uncertainties may have unnerved many investors, but the manager is looking ahead and believes that there is considerable latent value in HRI's portfolio.
+Furthermore, despite an uptick in share buy-back activity, HRI's discount has widened in recent months, to levels that we feel represent an attractive entry point for long-term investors.
+The manager agrees and has just invested c £300,000 in HRI.